 All the books (well, the scientific ones) say that eons ago, a plateau rose up in this area while a river cut through the rock.
 I always understood the erosion part, but I didn’t get the rising plateau part until I realized I was climbing a big hill to get to the canyon.

-After leaving Tuba City this morning, we passed the edge of the Painted Desert (above), an area whose colors change through the day.
+After leaving Tuba City this morning, we passed the edge of the Painted Desert, an area whose colors and hues change through the day.
 Because of the clear air and lack of reference points such as buildings, it’s impossible to guess at the distances to the hills and ridges.

 When we all reached Cameron, Bruce and I started our climb up to the Grand Canyon while the Brits all jumped in the van to get a motel room there.
 This road climbs steadily.
 No switchbacks.
 We’re pedaling up a mountain that has been cut in half by a river.
 Climbing about 3,000 feet over the next 30 miles, I got to contemplate the fact that at the canyon’s rim, I wouldn’t be looking deep into the Earth.
 I’d be looking down to the elevation where I started my ride this morning.